james2doyle/nuxt-firebase-auth/README.md

 > An example of using Nuxt with Firebase to auth users without a server

+The goal of this project is to make it really easy to generate an application that has Firebase (authentication + user account management) setup out-of-the-box.

+_My personal goal with the project is to allow me to create some simple PAAS apps without having to setup auth + Firebase every time._

 ## Firebase Setup

 Create a `firebase.js` file in the root of the project.
 It will look something like this: